apache/royale-docs/component-sets/jewel/jewel-button.md

 When a user interacts with the button (mouse over, long-press, double-click...) the button calls an event listener that can perform an action.
 When a user clicks the mouse on the button or taps the button on a touch screen, the button dispatches a click event.

-> If you don't need a custom label on your button consider using Jewel's [SimpleButton](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel.supportClasses.button/SimpleButton){:target='_blank'}, located in the Jewel `supportClasses` package, since it is more lightweight and will save you some bytes if it fits your use case.
+> If you don't need a custom label on your button, consider using Jewel's [SimpleButton](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel.supportClasses.button/SimpleButton){:target='_blank'}, located in the Jewel `supportClasses` package, since it is more lightweight and will save you some bytes if it fits your use case.

 ## Example of use

-In __MXML__ declare a `Button` with a default look like this:
+In __MXML__ declare a `Button` with a default look and text like this:

 ```mxml
 <j:Button text="Button"/>